ZECTBynmo/plugdat/README.md

 - You get a few new abilities
   - "/hide" - hides the video (and mutes everything in Firefox)
   - "/show" - show's the video
+  - "/hideall" - hide the video and all animations
+  - "/showall" - show the video and all animations